Co-optation strategy of the Chinese Communist Party: Implementation

 Since the policy shift under Jiang Zemin, the PRC has been incorporating business leaders into the membership of the party.
 This creates “ties to wealthy and successful entrepreneurs”.
 Economic and political elites may serve in internal committees or even “serve as delegates in legislative congresses”, bringing their experience and expertise to strengthen CCP functioning and administration.
 Within the CCP, licensed associations for independent entrepreneurs have also been created, which coordinate actions between entrepreneurs and members of the CCP.
 New committees within the CCP have also been created to cater for a specific function that the Party requires.
 These groups are managed by “officials from the party” to ensure that entrepreneurs follow Party guidelines and do not stray from CCP ideology.

 The CCP also creates branches within private enterprises to supervise their actions and ensure total authority.
-In March 2012, Xi Jinping issued an official document, directing the party to “comprehensively cover” private enterprise, in line with the 1993 Company Law of the People’s Republic of China that requires all companies to host CCP units within their administration.
-CCP penetration into the private sector has increased as China’s economy continues to grow, with “92% of China’s top 500 private enterprises” hosting party cells within their company.
+In March 2012, CCP general secretary Xi Jinping issued an official document, directing the party to “comprehensively cover” private enterprise, in line with the 1993 Company Law of the People's Republic of China that requires all companies to host CCP units within their administration.
+CCP penetration into the private sector has increased as China's economy continues to grow, with “92% of China’s top 500 private enterprises” hosting party cells within their company.
 The CCP gives greater attention to these large firms, providing “full-time secretaries and party workers” that oversee company decisions and governance.
 These cells ensure that enterprises follow guidelines, laws, and regulations while also ensuring that their personnel are regularly taught Party positions and ideology.